 Even cheaper than fresh local produce is the frozen products sold in large bags.
 You can use them for your smoothies or as toppings for your oatmeal.
 You can use only what you need from the bag and then return the bag in the freezer.

-Check out these 9 Superfoods to Help You Eat Healthy On a Budget
+Check out these other healthy lifestyle ideas: 9 Superfoods to Help You Eat Healthy On a Budget